bkamins/bkamins.github.io/_posts/2020-01-08-typestable.md

 We can see two crucial things in this definition:
-* the bad: `columns` has element type `AbstractVector`, breaking the most fundamental rule from [the Julia Manual][perf] about writing high-performance Julia code; this design means that we extract a column from a `DataFrame` the Julia compiler is not able to infer its type (and in consequence is not able to produce the most efficient code);
+* the bad: `columns` has element type `AbstractVector`, breaking the most fundamental rule from [the Julia Manual][perf] about writing high-performance Julia code; this design means that when we extract a column from a `DataFrame` the Julia compiler is not able to infer its type (and in consequence is not able to produce the most efficient code);
-* the good: the `DataFrame` type does not have parameters; this means that if you run some function once on a data frame it does not have to be recompiled later for any `DataFrame` you might pass to it (no matter what columns it would contain); it also means that it is possible to efficiently precompile many of the functions in the package with known signatures to reduce *the time to first result*.
+* the good: the `DataFrame` type does not have parameters; this means that if you run some function once on a data frame it does not have to be recompiled later for any `DataFrame` you might pass to it (no matter what columns it would contain); it also means that it is possible to efficiently precompile many of the functions in the package with known signatures to reduce *the time to first result*; finally --- you are free to add or remove columns from a `DataFrame` in-place.

 The simplest type-stable type that can work similarly to a `DataFrame` is a `NamedTuple` of vectors.
 However, it should be stressed that this type-stability